-The history of a company is comprised from the stories of its clients.
-Regardless, for how long a company exists, if it does not have a client story to share, it has nothing to tell the world.
+The history of a company is comprised of the stories of its clients.
+Regardless, of how long a company exists, if it does not have a client story to share, it has nothing to tell the world.
 Therefore, we want to share some highlights of KindGeek’s partners with you so you can get to know our company better.
-This is the first part of our “Success Stories,” which tells the story of the...
+This is the first part of our “Success Stories,” which tells the story of the…

 Puls.
 Bringing Technical Service Back